-We expect Samsung and its carrier partners to push out bug fixes to address Nougat issues but these updates can, and probably will, be sporadic.
+Samsung and its carrier partners are pushing out bug fixes to address Nougat issues but these updates are typically pretty sporadic.

 The good news is that Samsung and its carrier partners are rolling out stability patches to the Galaxy S8, Galaxy S8+, Galaxy S7, Galaxy S7 Edge, Galaxy S6, Galaxy S6+, Galaxy Note 5, and others.